 Represents no NVC type but provides niches for elements of W4, W17 and W18.
 Predominantly, but not exclusively, on exposed sites of poor fertility where NS is expected to grow below GYC 14 and options for CCF are limited.

+Management objectives:

 Economic (GYC < 14):

+Environmental and social:

 NS - sawlogs / pulp / chip in 70 - 120yrs